kylegk/library/README.md

 It provides a simple CRUD API created with Nest.js, and an Angular frontend allowing users to add, edit, and retrieve books.

-The basic structure of this application originates from the [Angular-NestJS Starter Template](https://github.com/bstanley78/angular-nestjs-starter) project.

 ## Project Structure

 The project is structured into two main directories: